Key Takeaways

 • Mixed sleep apnea, involving obstructive and central apneic events

-BiPAP and ASV therapy have proven to be more effective than CPAP therapy in cases of drug-induced sleep-disordered breathing, which can affect people taking opioids for pain management or with former drug abuse.
-There is also interest in using ASV therapy to improve breathing for people with central sleep apnea due to neurological disorders.
-Additionally, ASV therapy can be effective for people who do not respond to CPAP treatment, such as people who have both chronic complex insomnia and obstructive sleep apnea.
+ASV therapy has proven to be more effective than CPAP therapy in cases of drug-induced sleep-disordered breathing, which can affect people taking opioids for pain management or with former drug abuse.
+There is also interest in using ASV therapy to improve breathing for people with CSA due to neurological disorders.
+ASV therapy can also be effective for people who do not respond to CPAP treatment, such as those who have both chronic complex insomnia and OSA.

 Typically, CPAP is attempted before ASV.
-ASV therapy is more expensive, and CPAP therapy is often successful at treating obstructive sleep apnea as long as people continue to use the device .
+ASV therapy is more expensive, and CPAP therapy is often successful at treating OSA as long as people continue to use the device .
 That said, many people find ASV machines to be more comfortable, which may make it easier to adhere to their treatment.

 Whatever type of device you are using to manage your sleep apnea, it is best to consult with your doctor about any discomfort you are feeling.
 They can adjust your machine settings, or recommend a different type of device to help you breathe and sleep easier through the night.